Ashutosh Sharma (chemical engineer): Career

-He was appointed as the Secretary, Department of Science and Technology, Government of India on 9 January 2015.
+He was appointed as the secretary, Department of Science and Technology, Government of India on 9 January 2015 and served there till 31 August 2021.
+He also served as President of Indian National Science Academy from 2023 till 2025.

 Honours and awards

 He is an elected fellow of prestigious societies such as the Academy of Sciences for the Developing World, Indian National Science Academy, Indian National Academy of Engineering, Indian Academy of Sciences and the National Academy of Sciences, India.
-In 2002, he received Shanti Swarup Bhatnagar award in engineering sciences for his "original pioneering contribution to the understanding of the behaviour of thin films and other highly confined nanoscale systems".
+In 2002, he received the Shanti Swarup Bhatnagar award in engineering sciences for his "original pioneering contribution to the understanding of the behaviour of thin films and other highly confined nanoscale systems".
 In the next year, he was awarded Herdillia Award by the Indian Institute of Chemical Engineers.
 Again, in 2007, he was awarded Distinguished Alumnus Award from the Indian Institute of Technology in Kanpur.
 And in the year of 2010, Infosys Science Foundation have awarded him with Infosys Prize in Engineering and Computer Science for his "scholarly scientific contributions in the broad areas of nanoscale surface pattern evolution, instability, and the dynamics of thin liquid and solid films and soft matter.".

-He is also a recipient of the 2008 TWAS Prize and in 2017 of the H K Firodia award for his pioneering work on colloids, film interfaces, adhesion etc.
+He is also a recipient of the 2008 TWAS Prize and in 2017 of the H K Firodia award for his pioneering work on colloids, film interfaces, adhesion etc.He is a recipient of the Padma Shri award in 2025, India's fourth-highest civilian award, for Contributions to Science and Public Service by the Government of India.